Saturday, July 28, 2012

 1967: The International Love-In Festival took place at Alexandra Palace in London with Pink Floyd, the Animals and the Crazy World of Arthur Brown among others.

-1967: Petula Clark's "Don't Sleep in the Subway" continued to set the pace for a third week on the Easy Listening chart.
+1967: Petula Clark's "Don't Sleep In The Subway" continued to set the pace for a third week on the Easy Listening chart.

 1967: "All You Need Is Love" by the Beatles moved up from #71 to #29 on this date.

 1967: Another of the famous dates in the Rock Era as the Doors moved to #1 with "Light My Fire".
 Stevie Wonder had a nice move (6-2) with "I Was Made to Love Her".
-"Windy" by the Association finally relinquished its spot at #1, followed by Frankie Valli's solo hit "Can't Take My Eyes Off You" and Procol Harum at #5 with "A Whiter Shade of Pale".
-The rest of the Top 10: The Music Explosion with "Little Bit O' Soul", the Buckinghams had song #7--"Mercy, Mercy, Mercy", Jefferson Airplane's first big hit "White Rabbit" reached the Top 10, the 5th Dimension were at #9 with "Up, Up and Away" and the 4 Seasons were at 10 with "Cmon Marianne".
+"Windy" by the Association finally relinquished its spot at #1, followed by Frankie Valli's solo hit "Can't Take My Eyes Off You" and Procol Harum at #5 with "A Whiter Shade Of Pale".
+The rest of the Top 10: The Music Explosion with "Little Bit O' Soul", the Buckinghams had song #7--"Mercy, Mercy, Mercy", Jefferson Airplane's first big hit "White Rabbit" reached the Top 10, the 5th Dimension were at #9 with "Up-Up and Away" and the 4 Seasons were at 10 with "C'mon Marianne".

-1972: Honky Chateau by Elton John stood alone on the album chart with Alice Cooper's School's Out at #2.
+1972: Honky Chateau by Elton John stood alone on the Album chart with Alice Cooper's School's Out at #2.
 Exile on Main Street from the Rolling Stones fell to 3 and Bill Withers remained at 4 with Still Bill.
 The rest of the Top 10: Simon and Garfunkel's Greatest Hits moved from 12-5 after just five weeks, the duo of Roberta Flack & Donny Hathaway fell with their self-titled release, the Carpenters entered the Top 10 at #7 with their great album A Song for You, the Jackson 5 had the #8 album--Lookin' Through the Windows, Aretha Franklin came in ninth with Amazing Grace and Thick As a Brick from Jethro Tull was #10.

 1972: Gilbert O'Sullivan took over at #1 on the Easy Listening chart with "Alone Again (Naturally)".

-1972: O'Sullivan also took over #1 on the pop chart with "Alone Again (Naturally)".
+1972: O'Sullivan also took over #1 on the Popular chart with "Alone Again (Naturally)".
 Looking Glass was a strong #2 with "Brandy" while Cornelius Brothers & Sister Rose turned the other way with "Too Late To Turn Back Now".
 Luther Ingram was still wrong with "(If Loving You Is Wrong) I Don't Want To Be Right".
-The rest of the Top 10: Wayne Newton with "Daddy Don't You Walk So Fast", Roberta Flack & Donny Hathaway had #6--"Where Is the Love", Alice Cooper was up three with "School's Out", Mouth & MacNeal's only hit "How Do You Do?" remained at #8, Bill Withers took one of the biggest tumbles from #1 with "Lean On Me" all the way at #9 and the Hollies had hit #17 with "Long Cool Woman (In a Black Dress)".
+The rest of the Top 10: Wayne Newton with "Daddy Don't You Walk So Fast", Roberta Flack & Donny Hathaway had #6--"Where Is the Love", Alice Cooper was up three with "School's Out", Mouth & MacNeal's only hit "How Do You Do?" remained at #8, Bill Withers took one of the biggest tumbles from #1 with "Lean On Me" all the way at #9 and the Hollies had hit #17 with "Long Cool Woman (In A Black Dress)".

 1974: Barry White released the single "Can't Get Enough of Your Love, Babe".